Harsh04Gautam/my_git/README.md

 ## Dependencies

-This project uses two dependences for file compression and for generating hash.
+This project uses two dependence for file compression and for generating hash.

 - `flate2 = "1.0.33"`
 - `sha2 = "0.10.8"`